Adarsh710/Chat_UI/README.md

-Instructions for running project:
+Instructions for running project: <br/>
-step1: Download this project
+step1: Download this project<br/>
-step2: Navigate to the folder in 'terminal' or 'command prompt'
+step2: Navigate to the folder in 'terminal' or 'command prompt'<br/>
-step3: Run "npm install" (this will install all the dependencies)
+step3: Run "npm install" (this will install all the dependencies) <br/>
-step4: Run "ionic serve" (this will open a window in your browser showcasing UI)
+step4: Run "ionic serve" (this will open a window in your browser showcasing UI)<br/>

 Prerequisites:
 1. Node v10.15.3 and up